Anchorage History & Culture

 Check out the Bear Square to hear tales from the Iditarod Trail and relive the serum run to Nome during the 1925 diphtheria epidemic, when 20 hardy mushers and their dogs persevered through the harshest conditions to save untold lives in Nome.
 Hook into a king salmon or step aboard a hot air balloon for a simulated drift over Prince William Sound.

 Day 2: Soar to new heights, see the northern lights

 Drive north to Eklutna Historical Park, a Dena'ina Athabascan community dating back to 1650.
 The park examines the fascinating mixture of the Russian influences and Athabascan culture.
 Be sure to check out the Saint Nicholas Russian Orthodox Church, the oldest building in the greater Anchorage area, and the cemetery with colorful spirit houses.
 The visitor center has a gift shop and offers guided tours.

-Visit the Alaska State Trooper Museum downtown to learn about the officers who brought law and order to the Last Frontier.
+Visit the Alaska Law Enforcement Museum downtown to learn about law enforcement in the Great Land.
 Cap off the afternoon with a stop at Lake Hood Seaplane Base – the busiest floatplane base in the world!
-Located on the south shore of the lake, the Alaska Aviation Museum is home to vintage aircraft and the stories of the pioneering aviators who braved Alaska’s frontier
+Located on the south shore of the lake, the Alaska Aviation Museum is home to vintage aircraft and the stories of the pioneering aviators who braved Alaska’s skies.

 See the northern lights during summer!
 Alaska Naturally presents “AurorA: Alaska’s Great Northern Lights,” a stunning digital presentation set to incredible original music scores.
 9 a.m. - 9 p.m. at the Alaska Center for the Performing Arts.